GDG-Nantes/devfest2019/content/blog/balance-le-son.md

 All attendees with a DevFest Nantes badge are invited to the DevFest site on floor -1, next to the Titan room, to an After Party between 18:30 and 22:00.

 ## Jobboard
 For this 8th edition, the DevFest Nantes continues the jobboard experience reserved for our sponsors.
 You can already consult the offers of our sponsors through our partner LesJeudis via this [dedicated page](https://devfest.lesjeudis.com/).
-Their platform will allow them to get in touch with companies and meet them on their booth.
-We thank the partners who played the game and ran very attractive ads!
+Their platform allow you to get in touch with companies and meet them on their booth.
+We thank the partners who played the game and ran very attractive job posts!

 ## Reminder of the program
 We remind you that the program of DevFest Nantes 2019 is available here: https://devfest.gdgnantes.com/schedule/. 🎶 [Nothing Else Matters - Metallica](https://www.youtube.com/watch?v=tAGnKpE4NCI) 🎶